-Northeastern’s PhD in Public Policy is a selective, full-time, in-residence doctoral program for individuals interested in academic careers or in conducting policy-relevant research in high-level professional settings such as think tanks, nonprofit organizations, private sector firms, and a range of government institutions.
-The Program equips students with the skills to solve issues of pressing concern to society at local, national, and international levels, from health care, sustainability and resilience, to transportation, housing and community development.
+Northeastern University’s PhD in Public Policy is a scholarly-focused degree and training program for individuals interested in conducting research in academia or other high-level professional settings, such as think tanks, nonprofit organizations, industry, and government.
+It equips students with the theory and research skills to address societal issues of pressing concern at national and international levels, such as sustainability and resilience, urban planning and policy, and health policy.

 - Become versed in the foundational knowledge in public policy as a field of inquiry sufficient to contribute to its continued evolution and relevance

 - Obtain deep and nuanced expertise in a specified subject area

 - Develop the methodological tools to enable policy-relevant research in high-level professional settings